dunxrae/blueprint-map/README.md

 However, all designs, renders, and other personal works included within are subject to copyright.

-This map uses mapbox for the underlying system, and is hosted via github pages.
+This map uses mapbox-gl-js for the underlying system, and is hosted via github pages.

 Cheers,
 Duncan Rae